openskies-sh/aerobridge/README.md

 2. Install dependencies, we recommend creating a virtual environment via a tool like [Anaconda](https://docs.conda.io/en/latest/)
 3. Install Aerobridge specific dependencies via `pip install -r requirements.txt`
 4. Copy the `.env.sample` file and create a `.env` file, you need to put in a strong password for the Django secret

+Now you can use the Docker or non-Docker methods to run the installation, if you just want to test it we recommend you use Docker, use non-Docker setup for debugging / contributing.

+### Docker

+1. Create a Docker Container via the following command `./build_aerobridge_docker.sh`
+2. Then run the containers using `docker-compose up`
+3. Finally login to the container and run the `aerobridge_entrypoint.sh` to populate with initial data.

+#### Non-Docker

-5. Migrate the database `python manage.py migrate` , this will create a SQLlite database called `aerobridge.sqlite3`
+1. Migrate the database `python manage.py migrate` , this will create a SQLlite database called `aerobridge.sqlite3`
-6. Load sample data `python manage.py loadddata registry/defaultregistrydata.json`
+2. Load sample data `python manage.py loadddata registry/defaultregistrydata.json`
-7. Launch server via `python manange.py runserver`
+3. Launch server via `python manange.py runserver`

 ## Additional Dependencies